 Inglis Point and Jex-Blake House were the first two residential buildings at Springside, a vast mixed-use development site on the eastern edge of the city centre.
 Built on the site of the former McEwan’s Brewery, the development includes apartments, a hotel, student accommodation, shops, offices and public spaces.

 The exclusive Inglis Point is a landmark building of fourteen apartments overlooking the West Approach Road, at the northern pedestrian access to Springside.
-These elegant apartments featured an extended ceiling height and large picture windows, evoking the bright, airy fell of Edinburgh’s grand Georgian houses but with a contemporary spin.
-This was most evident in the south facing, two storey penthouse, with its double height living room opening out onto a private terrace.
+These elegant apartments feature extended ceiling heights and large picture windows, putting a contemporary spin on the bright, airy interiors of Edinburgh’s grand Georgian houses.
+The best example of this approach was the south facing duplex penthouse, which featured a double-height living room opening out onto a private terrace.

 In addition to private, communal gardens to the rear of Jex-Blake House, residents from both blocks benefited from secure, allocated underground parking.

 Viewing strictly by appointment